 We often hear the phrase: the data warehouse is evolving and modernizing.
 But have you ever wondered what this means and how it affects your business?
-If so, read on ahead to learn about the modern data warehouse, its benefits, and why it is essential for a business in 2021 to modernize its data warehouse.
+This blog will answer these critical questions, what is data warehouse modernization, the benefits of modernizing your data warehouse, and why it is essential for enterprises to modernize the data warehouse.

 What is Data Warehouse Modernization?

 Data warehouse modernization is all about revamping and extending your data warehouse infrastructure to reap the benefits of new technologies, inducing speed and agility in your data processes, meet changing business requirements, and stay relevant in this age of big data.